Meet Laurel Gillespie, Director Of Advance Care Planning In Canada

 What led you to the world of advance care planning?

 Well, for starters, I was completely blindsided by my diagnosis.
 I never saw it coming.
 But, that’s life—you never know what curveballs will be thrown at you and when.
-It’s important to be prepared for anything.
-After all, life is what you make it.

 Back when I was diagnosed, ACP was still a really new concept.
 End-of-life and palliative care was something I had experience with through my work and exposure to some really amazing healthcare professionals.